There are a number of steps involved in joining SSPC and obtaining a handgun licence if you are new to the shooting sport

 You can compete in most competitions held at SSPC and please view the competition calendar to confirm which dates, days and times suit you.

-Some shooting disciplines / competitions require you to have a holster qualification and this can be obtained once you have a full licence and are more experienced.
+Some shooting disciplines / competitions require you to have a holster qualification for regular participation and this can be obtained once you have a full licence and are more experienced.

 You will also need to complete the Training for Your Handgun Licence program BEFORE the club will consider “endorsing” your application for a Full General Category Handgun Licence.